isomerpages/gb-assist/pages/solutionrepo/solution1918.md

 ### Description

 Sapaad is a leading, cost-effective, scalable Cloud point-of-salev(POS) & restaurant management system, trusted by thousands of restaurants worldwide.
-Sapaad is an end-to-end point-of-sale & restaurant management solution that fits all restaurant models, including casual dining, quick service restaurants, kiosks, food trucks and drive-thrus, and addresses all order types: walk-in, dine-in, take- way and home delivery.
+Sapaad is an end-to-end point-of-sale & restaurant management solution that fits all restaurant models, including casual dining, quick service restaurants, kiosks, food trucks and drive-thrus, and addresses all order types walk-in, dine-in, take- way and home delivery.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Sapaad_20200692_Desensitised_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria